liferay/liferay-docs/userGuide/en/chapters/16-maintaining-a-liferay-portal.markdown

 	patching-tool auto-discovery

 From here on, for brevity we'll use the LUM version of the command.
 Why?
-Because I'm (RS) using a LUM operating system and I'm writing this, so I feel like I get to choose.
+Because Liferay is open source; there's no open source variant of Windows (ReactOS is still in alpha, so it doesn't count); and therefore my (RS) unscientific impression is that more people will run Liferay on open source technology than not.
+If I'm wrong, I'm wrong, but there are still many other examples of documentation that defaults to Windows, so we still get to be different.

 If you've installed the patching tool in a non-standard location, you'll have to give this command another parameter to point it to your Liferay installation.
 For example, if you've installed a Liferay/Tomcat bundle in `/opt/Liferay`, you'd issue this command: